adam-stokes/ogc/docs/plugins/spec.md

 # Plugin specification

-## Methods
+## Built-in Methods

+**def:check** - Runs a preliminary check making sure options specified in a spec file exist in the plugin.

+**def:dep_check** - Parse and print out install commands for plugin dependencies such as apt, snap, and pip.

 This allows each plugin to define dependencies required to run.
 Take note that this won't actually install the plugin deps for you, however, it does make it easy to install those deps for all loaded plugins:

-**check** - Runs a preliminary making sure options specified in a spec file exist in the plugin.

-**dep_check** - Parse and print out install commands for plugin dependencies such as apt, snap, and pip.

 Current Supported formats: